Spigell/sparky/README.md

 Follow [Time::Crontab](https://github.com/ufobat/p6-time-crontab) documentation on crontab entries format.

+# Disable project

+You can disable project builds by setting `disable` option to true:

+    $ nano ~/.sparky/projects/bailador-app/sparky.yaml

+    disabled: true

+It's handy when you start a new project and don't want to add it into build pipeline.

 # Command line client

 You can build the certain project using sparky command client called `sparky-runner.pl6`: